 BALTIC CONNECTIONS: a Conference in Social Science History

-The Baltic Connections 2021 will take place at the University of Helsinki, Finland, from April 20 to 21.
-As with the earlier conferences in Helsinki and Jyväskylä, we aim to bring together scholars working on comparative, economic, social, global, and other types of history and related social sciences to address various “East-West” historical processes and events as well as comparative and transnational analysis, including at the Baltic region, Europe, and the world.
+The Baltic Connections 2022 will take place at the University of Jyväskylä, Finland, from June 16 to 17.
+As with the earlier conferences in Helsinki and Jyväskylä, we bring together scholars working on comparative, economic, social, and global history and related social sciences to address “East-West” historical processes and events as well as comparative and transnational analysis, including at the Baltic Sea Region, Europe, and the world.

-The second Riitta Hjerppe Lecture in Social Science History will be given by Joel Mokyr (Northwestern).
-Further solid keynotes will be delivered by Jenny Andersson (CNRS, Uppsala University), and Arja Turunen (University of Jyväskylä).
+The third Riitta Hjerppe Lecture in Social Science History will be given by Anne E.C.
+McCants (MIT).
+Further solid keynotes will be delivered by Per Högselius (KTH Royal Institute of Technology) and Sakari Saaritsa (University of Helsinki).

-The deadline for proposals is March 16, 2021.
+The deadline for proposals is April 1, 2022.
 In addition to individual papers, proposals for three to four paper panels are appreciated.
-The conferees will be notified of acceptance on a rolling basis and on March 21 at the latest.
+The participants will be notified of acceptance on April 16 at the latest.
 Proposals can be submitted online via the conference website (available from November 1, 2021).
 If you have questions about the event, please email firstname.lastname@example.org.
 The conference also hosts a track on History of Technology and Industry sponsored by the Finnish Society for the History of Technology.